supervisely-ecosystem/export-to-supervisely-format-blob/README.md

 #### There are 2 ways how to export project:

-1. Run from the context menu → `Download` → `Export to Supervisely format: Blob`
+1. Run from the context menu → `Download` → `Export to Supervisely Blob`

     <img src="https://github.com/supervisely-ecosystem/export-to-supervisely-format-blob/releases/download/untagged-8ff8f47b0fd2ee63c020/run_context_new.png">
 2. Run from the App Ecosystem